johncanero/JohnCanero/README.md

 # Hi 👋🏽, I'm [Jam](https://johncanero.github.io/JamWebsite/)

+Developer, Designer & Curious Learner

 <h2> 👩‍💻 About Me </h2>

 - 🏛️ I’m interested in visual arts and architecture design
 - 🌱 I love to explore and learn about the wonders of technologies
 - 💞️ Enjoying Web Development and building stuffs on the internet
-- 🎓 Self-Taught Incoming Web Developer
+- 🎓 Self-Taught Web Developer

 <h2>🛠 Tech Stack</h2>